JS-DevTools/npm-publish/README.md

 ### v2 to v3

-The v3 release does not require any changes to how you use `npm-publish`.
+The v3 release does not require any changes to how you use `npm-publish` from `v2`.
 The version of Node.js used by the action was updated to v20 due to GitHub Action's [deprecation of Node.js v16][node16-deprecation].
 The minimum required version of Node.js for the library and CLI remains v16.

 [node16-deprecation]: https://github.blog/changelog/2023-09-22-github-actions-transitioning-from-node-16-to-node-20/

-### v1 to v2
+### v1 to v3

-The v2 release made several breaking changes to inputs, outputs, and behaviors.
-The examples below focus on the action, but the same updates are applicable to the library and CLI, too.
+The v2 release made several breaking changes to inputs, outputs, and behaviors that were present in `v1`.
+The examples below focus on the action, but the same changes are applicable to the library and CLI, too.

 #### v2 option changes

-The `check-version` and `greater-version-only` boolean options have been replaced with the single `strategy` option:
+The `check-version` and `greater-version-only` boolean options were replaced with the `strategy` option:

 - `strategy: all` (default) will publish any version that does not yet exist in the registry
 - `strategy: upgrade` will publish only if the version is a semver upgrade of the requested `dist-tag`